Our Grapevine Virus Testing Service

 - Epidemiology and management of grapevine virus diseases: Tom Lowery

 - Demystifying the status of grapevine viruses in British Columbia: José Ramón Úrbez Torres

 - OMAFRA: Grape fanleaf virus and arabis mosaic virus

 - OMAFRA: Sooty mould – a sure sign of mealybugs

-Navigate to Brock University’s northeast entrance, off Glenridge Avenue across from John Macdonell Street.
+Navigate to Brock University’s northeast entrance at John Macdonell Street off Glenridge Avenue.
 Turn west into campus.
-There will be a small traffic circle.
-Take the second exit from the traffic circle, which is marked with a short brown sign indicating “Shipping/Receiving”.
+There will be a roundabout, take the second exit.
 Drive forward toward the buildings.
-Inniskillin Hall is to the right, with purple-red accents on the windows, and the new VPMI is attached to its right.
+Inniskillin Hall is straight ahead, with purple-red accents on the windows, and the new VPMI is attached to its right.